Customer Lifetime Value Calculator

 Practical Tips

 - A CLV:CAC ratio of 3:1 is a widely used target — you keep $3 in profit for every $1 spent on acquisition.
+Taking the time to follow this guidance produces measurably better results and prevents common pitfalls that lead to wasted time, materials, and money.

-- Increasing AOV through upsells and bundles has a compounding effect on CLV — even a 10% AOV increase multiplies across all future purchases.
+- Increasing AOV through upsells and bundles has a compounding effect on CLV — even a 10% AOV increase multiplies across all future purchases. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - Subscription and replenishment products (supplements, skincare) have naturally high CLV due to high purchase frequency.
+Quality and performance vary significantly between manufacturers and product lines, so read detailed reviews and compare warranty terms before committing to a purchase.

 - Email and SMS retention programs are among the cheapest ways to extend customer lifespan and increase CLV.
+The impact of this change compounds over time, so even a modest adjustment in this direction typically produces measurable improvements within the first month of implementation.

 - Segment CLV by acquisition channel — customers from referrals often have 2-3x higher CLV than customers from paid ads.
+The impact of this change compounds over time, so even a modest adjustment in this direction typically produces measurable improvements within the first month of implementation.

 Frequently Asked Questions